Achira (Canna edulis)

 Achira is susceptible to Canna yellow streak virus, which is currently a widespread disease of ornamental cannas in North America and Europe.
 The virus produces yellow spots and streaks in the leaves, sometimes damaging them extensively (Monger 2007).
 The rhizome is infected and the only way to cure the plant is through meristem culture.
 If you grow ornamental cannas, it would be best to keep your achira isolated from them.

-Achira is probably vulnerable to most or all of the same viruses as ornamental cannas, which include canna yellow mottle virus, bean yellow mosaic virus, cucumber mosaic virus, and tomato aspermy virus (Rajakaruna 2014).
+Achira is probably vulnerable to most or all of the same viruses as ornamental Cannas, the most common and serious of which are Canna Yellow Mottle Virus, Bean Yellow Mosaic Virus, Cucumber Mosaic Virus, and Tomato Aspermy Virus (Rajakaruna 2014).
 Most of these are aphid transmitted diseases, so they can be transferred over long distances.
+It isn’t clear if all of the viruses listed below infect Cannas naturally or only through experimental inoculation.

 |Virus||Genus||Endemic in North America||Frequency in Achira||Seed Transmitted